With so many rides, shows, and attractions, it can be hard to know where to start at Disney World. But don’t worry, we’re here to help!

 This is a comprehensive guide that covers all the basics about Disney World.
-If you’re familiar with Walt Disney World, this information might seem basic, but to someone who’s never been (and then trying to plan their vacation without knowing how everything works) it can seem overwhelming!
+If you’re familiar with Walt Disney World, this information will be unnecessary.
+If your new, then this is the place to be.

 So let’s jump into some quick tips for first time Disney World visitors and then you can pick where you want to get started with all this information!
 If this is too much, simply save or share this page for later.